-(2) Includes Massachusetts Rehabilitation Commission, Massachusetts Commission for the Blind, Massachusetts Commission for the Deaf and Hard of Hearing, Chelsea Soldiers' Home, and Holyoke Soldiers' Home
+(2) Includes Massachusetts Rehabilitation Commission, Massachusetts Commission for the Blind, Massachusetts Commission for the Deaf and Hard of Hearing, and, prior to fiscal 2016, Chelsea Soldiers' Home, and Holyoke Soldiers' Home

 (3) Includes Medicaid program administration.

 (4) The fiscal 2015 budget transferred the Soldiers' Homes in Chelsea and Holyoke from the Office of Disabilities and Community Services to Veterans' Services.
 Projected fiscal 2016 includes Chelsea Soldiers' Home and Holyoke Soldiers' Home.
 Beginning in fiscal 2014, Veterans' Services spending does not include veterans' annuities spending, which is captured under local aid spending